The RGB lighting effects in PCs and their peripheral parts make the experience vivid and add aesthetics to the setup.

 It is a positive thing, but there is a downside for Linux users.
 They do not create the software for Linux systems.

-In this tutorial, we will walk through the steps of installing the OpenRGB software in Linux.
+In this tutorial, we will walk through the steps of installing the OpenRGB software in Ubuntu and Debian-based Linux distros.
 We will explore a few methods to achieve this.
 We will install the software using the PPA repository, using the AppImage and from the deb package.

 Table of Contents